delabassee/java-lab/lab3-helidon.md

 ## Overview

-In this Lab, you will create a simple Microservices exposing a REST endpoint using Helidon SE.
+In this section, you will create a simple Microservices exposing a REST endpoint using Helidon SE.
 The goal is to have some initial exposure to Helidon, gain some high-level understandings of Helidon and its development workflow.

-Helidon is an open-source Java-based collection of libraries that one can use to develop lightweight Microservices.
-Helidon offers 2 programming models:
+Helidon is an open-source Java-based collection of libraries that one can use to develop lightweight Microservices, it offers 2 programming models:
 - Helidon MP: MicroProfile APIs declarative, Java EE/Jakarta EE style (JAX-RS, CDI, etc.).
 - Helidon SE: functional style, transparent, no magic (ex. injection).

 For more information, please check [https://helidon.io/](https://helidon.io/).

-💡 This lab is using Helidon as it is simple, lightweight and fast but obviously, all the Java features discussed in this HoL can be used with any framework supporting the latest version of Java.
-Moreover, this lab is only using a small set of Helidon's capabilities.
+💡 This lab is using Helidon SE as it is simple, lightweight, and fast.
+Obviously, all the Java features discussed in this HoL can be used with any framework supporting the latest version of Java.
+Moreover, this lab is only using a small fraction of Helidon's capabilities.

 ## Initialize a Helidon project